robzr/short_bus/README.md

 The Driver (ShortBus::Driver) is the brains of the operation.
 Once instantiated, a dedicated thread monitors the message queue and routes the messages to the appropriate subscribers based on the message\_spec(s) supplied by the service when it subscribed to the Driver.

-## What does an message String and an message\_spec look like?
+## What does a message String and a message\_spec look like?
-In it's simplest form, an event can be a simple String like `'shutdown'`, but typically a more descriptive format is used which seperates component fields of the event with `::`s, like `'OwnerService::Action::Argument'`.
+In it's simplest form, a message can be a simple String like `'shutdown'`, but typically a more descriptive format is used which seperates component fields of the message with `::`s, like `'OwnerService::Action::Argument'`.

 An message\_spec can be supplied by the service when subscribing in order to select which messages are received by the service. message\_specs can be a String (like: `'shutdown'`), a String with wildcards (`'OwnerService::**'`), a Regexp, or even an Array or Set of multiple Strings and/or Regexps.